bvanelli/python-for-data-analysis/assignments/lesson03.md

-# Assignment 4 — Logic, Loops, syntax, and datatypes
+# Assignment 3 — Logic, Loops, syntax, and datatypes

-Complete the tasks below.
-Please turn in a single Jupyter notebook named `4_first_last.ipynb` (substitute your first and last name).
-Please run Kernel > Restart & Run All on your notebook before turning in.

 ## A. Lists and loops